-“Blood pressure” refers to the pressure blood exerts on artery walls.
+“Blood pressure” refers to the pressure that blood exerts on artery walls.
 It’s an essential part of the process that carries oxygen and nutrients throughout the body.

 Hypertension occurs when blood pressure is above normal levels and forces the heart to work harder to make blood circulate.
-Over time, this excess effort can damage arteries and cause a wide range of health problems including stroke, heart disease, eye conditions, erectile dysfunction, atherosclerosis (the buildup of fat plaques in arteries) and kidney disease.
+Over time, this excess effort can damage arteries and causes a wide range of health problems including stroke, heart disease, eye conditions, erectile dysfunction, atherosclerosis (the buildup of fat plaques in arteries) and kidney disease.

 Hyperglycemia (elevated glucose levels), family history, poor diet (especially one that’s too rich in sodium), tobacco, alcohol, physical inactivity, excess weight, stress, sleep apnea, kidney disease and age are among the main risk factors.